neurologic/Comparative-Animal-Behavior/syllabus.md

 Due by midnight on the first day of final exams (May 16).
 Your work throughout the semester builds toward your [Capstone assignment](../assessment-sum/capstone): a media project (written, audio, video, etc) that summarizes the current scientific understanding of a specific animal behavior through Tinbergen's four levels of analysis: ontogeny, mechanism, phylogeny and adaptive value.

 **Bias-UP your grade**
 You can bias your final grade higher by significantly contributing to the course resource.
-Use the ISSUES link to open a discussion, issue, or topic in the course's github repository.
+Use the "repository" link (mouse over the cat icon on any course page) to open a discussion, issue, or feature request in the course's github repository (note that this will require creating a free github account if you do not already have one).
 This can include minor things like catching an editing mistake, to suggestions for re-wording of questions or explanations, to additions of new examples that explore course concepts.
 If you end up teatering between a B+ and and A- for your final grade, your contributions via the issues link would be the way to have the grade "biased upward".

 ## Other